Decoding the Conversion: 8 Fluid Ounces to Milliliters and Beyond

 -

 Cooking and Baking: Many recipes, especially those originating from the US, use fluid ounces for liquid ingredients.
 Converting these measurements to milliliters is essential if you're using a metric measuring system.
-For instance, if a recipe calls for 8 fl oz of milk, you would use approximately 236.56 ml.
+Take this case: if a recipe calls for 8 fl oz of milk, you would use approximately 236.56 ml.

 -